Alberto-Codes/adk-models/README.md

 agent = Agent(
     name="openai_agent",
     model=model,
-    description="Agent to answer questions about the time and weather in a city using Google's OpenAI-compatible endpoint.", instruction="You are a helpful agent who can answer user questions about the time and weather in a city.
+    description="A helpful AI agent designed to assist users with a wide range of questions and tasks using Google's OpenAI-compatible endpoint.", instruction="You are a helpful AI agent.
+Assist users with their questions and tasks to the best of your ability.
 You are powered by Google's Gemini model accessed through the OpenAI-compatible API.", )
 ```